Do I Need Dimmable LED Light Bulbs?

 All LED lights have a driver (Halogens use transformers) that provides a constant current to light up LEDs (LEDs are current driven).
 The driver takes the 240/120v AC input and converts it into a DC current.
 It is the LED driver that must receive the TRIAC dimmed AC wave form and convert it in to a PWM signal for the LED to dim properly.
 In actual fact for every 100 ON/OFF cycles of the TRIAC signal the PWM signal will probably flip/flop many thousands of times.
 This is necessary to avoid any perceivable flicker.

 - Many LED drivers on the market claim to be able to dim but either flicker too much at low levels, or do not dim to more than 30%

-- Generally if you are replacing old older halogen downlights, it is most likely you will need to replace the dimmer with a Trailing or Universal.
+- If you are replacing older halogen downlights, you will likely need to replace the dimmer with a Trailing or Universal.

 - Don't mix LED down lights from different manufacturers (different drivers) on the same dimming circuit (may introduce flickering)

 Almost all of the light bulbs that we stock are dimmable LED bulbs.
 Please ensure you have selected a dimmable LED bulb before checkout.

 Yes.
 Dimmable bulbs will work with non-dimming switches.

 We stock a wide range of award-winning Enkin Dimmers.
 These are all designed to be buzz free, and flicker free too!
 These are available in pre-made switches in a wide variety of finishes, or as buildable modules.

 Yes!
 We stock Smart Dimmers, as well as the revolutionary new Dimming Toggle from Soho Lighting.
 This beautiful new switch allows you to dim your lights with a press of a switch, and offers stylish dimming in a wide range of finishes.